 Domestic Partnerships Attorneys in Folsom

-An Alternative to Marriage
+Alternative Method to Marriage in California

 A domestic partnership is the legal recognition of a partnership between two people who live together and maintain a domestic life together but are not married or in a civil union.
 Many domestic partnerships are same-sex couples or unmarried opposite sex couples.

 Today, federal law grants same-sex couples the right to marry.
 Domestic partnerships – which were the only alternative to marriage afforded to same-sex couples – still exist today even with federal same-sex marriage laws.

 If you are interested in establishing a domestic partnership or dissolving an existing one, work with the Law Office of Tiffany L. Andrews, P.C.
 Our domestic partnership attorneys in Folsom have a thorough understanding of the federal and state laws governing domestic partnerships and marriage.
 We can help you achieve your goals and navigate your case with ease.